The Latest: Illinois governor declares emergency amid cold

 Arctic air dipping into the region sent temperatures plunging Tuesday, and even colder weather is expected Wednesday.

 Hundreds of public schools are closed from North Dakota to Michigan.
-The universities closed through Thursday include the University of Minnesota, the University of North Dakota and the University of South Dakota.
+The universities closing their campuses include the University of Wisconsin-Madison, the University of Minnesota, the University of North Dakota, the University of South Dakota and Iowa State University.

 Temperatures in the Dakotas and Minnesota dropped on Tuesday to as low as minus 27 (negative 33 degrees Celsius) with wind chills as cold as minus 59 (negative 51 degrees Celsius).